Kennen Build Guide by Mage Odysseus

 My runes are pretty straight forward.

-9 - Greater Mark of Hybrid Penetration
+9 - Greater Mark of Precision

 A little bit of magic penetration and armor penetration goes a long way particularly in the early game.
 Since I'm planning to do both physical and magic damage these are the marks I use.
 You could forgo the armor penetration in favor of even more magic penetration with Greater Mark of Magic Penetration but I'm planning build a lot of magic penetration with items so this feels redundant unless you have some reason to think the opposing team will be sporting a lot of native magic resist.